Liquid Web Review 2026: Is It Right for Your Business Site?

 Speed test

-You generally want your website to load in under 2 seconds, at most, to keep users from clicking or tapping away.
+You generally want your website to load in under two seconds, at most, to keep users from clicking or tapping away.
 Liquid Web performed pretty well in the tests we ran via Dotcom, which records overall performance, the time until users start seeing your site (First Contentful Paint), and the time until the site is fully loaded (Last Contentful Paint).

 Product Performance score FCP LCP

-Liquid Web average 98.5 0.7 0.8
+Liquid Web average 98 0.8s 0.87s

-Liquid Web dotcom test results
+Liquid Web's speed test results

 Uptime and response